schneider7/GitHooks/README.md

 $ bundle
 ```

-Add the following `mount` command to your routes file, which is located in /config:
+Add the following `mount` command to your `routes.rb`, which is located in /config:
 ```
 Rails.application.routes.draw do
   mount GitHooks::Engine, at: "/git_hooks"